eficode-academy/kubernetes-katas/intro.md

 # Kubernetes-introduction

 In this course, we will learn how to deploy applications in Kubernetes.
 We will start by deploying the entire quotes application the way it will be done when we are done with the course.

 ## Deploying an application

-Our small example flask application that displays quotes.
+We will be deploying a small example Python Flask application that displays quotes.

-The application consists of three components, frontend, backend and a database.
+The application consists of three components: Frontend, backend and a database.

-The frontend and backend are small python flask webservers that listen for HTTP requests.
+The frontend and backend are small Python Flask webservers that listen for HTTP requests.
 For persistent storage, a postgresql database is used.

 ## Learning Goals